sourcegraph/about/handbook/engineering/releases/patch_release_issue_template.md

 In [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph):

-- [ ] Wait for Renovate to open a PR to update the image tags and merge that PR ([example](https://github.com/sourcegraph/deploy-sourcegraph/pull/199)).
+- [ ] Wait for Renovate to open a PR to update the image tags and merge that PR ([example](https://github.com/sourcegraph/deploy-sourcegraph/pull/199) and Renovate could merge it automatically).
 - [ ] Cherry-pick the image tag update commits from `master` onto `$MAJOR.$MINOR` branch.
 Then push the release tag:
     ```
     git checkout $MAJOR.$MINOR